vitoleandro/challenge_exzeo/readme.md

 Front End Challenge
 ====================
-This design first code/design test allows you to choose your own path and lets you flaunt your creative panache along the way.
-In a fictional world, we have just acquired a new FM radio station (although AM is appealing as well) and we want you to design a home page for the web site.
+This code/design test allows you to choose your own path and lets you flaunt your creative panache along the way.
+In a fictional world, we have just acquired a new FM/XM radio station (although AM is appealing as well, you hipster!) and we want you to design a home page for the web site.

-####Design / Code Levels
+####Levels of Awesome

-Choose one or all of the following routes for your journey.
+Choose one of the following routes for your journey.

 -------
 ### "Z105"